Login

 At this stage, you need to create an event in Yespo or provide integration with the system to send custom events via the API (see “Creating an event”).

+Create an event manually or send it via API.
 All created events are displayed in Automation → Event types.

 Step 2.
-Creating a Workflow
+Create a Workflow

 Create a workflow that will be launched by the created event.
 For example:

-• click in the email (Click);
+• click in the message (Click);

 • subscription (Subscribe/Unsubscribe);